Have You Been Injured in a North Carolina Auto Accident?

 Make Notes About the Accident – Rather than discussing the cause and circumstances of the accident with other drivers and passengers, you should take notes about the details that you remember while they are still fresh.
 This can help you out later when trying to recall exactly how and why the accident occurred.

 Take Photographs of the Accident Scene and Vehicle Damage – Just as it is important to take notes to record details, it is also valuable to have photographic evidence documenting the scene and circumstances, as well as the damage to the vehicles involved.
 This may be your only opportunity to get photographs of the damage to the other vehicle.
-If your case ends up in court, the only photographs that will be produced by the other driver’s insurance company are photographs which minimize the physical damage.
+If your case ends up in court, the only photographs that will be produced by the other driver’s insurance company are photographs that minimize the physical damage.

 Collect Witness Contact Information – If there are any witnesses of the auto accident, it is wise to collect their contact information, as this may be useful when you attempt to prove that your version of the auto accident is factual and confirmable with others.

 Seek a Free Consultation with an Auto Accident Attorney – It is unwise to take any further steps without the assistance of an experienced North Carolina auto accident lawyer.
 You don’t want to make any mistakes in this process or to discuss the accident with an insurance claims adjuster without first seeking advice from an attorney who has your best interests in mind.

 If you’ve been in an auto accident caused by someone else’s negligence, contact the attorneys at Brown Moore, and Associates for a free consultation today.
 Our lawyers work on a contingency fee basis so that you don’t have to worry about paying for legal fees until a settlement or judgment in your favor is obtained.
 The sooner you contact an attorney, the better off you will be when seeking compensation for your injuries and losses.